KeePass: Import and export

 The password list is saved by default as a .kdbx file, but it can be exported to .txt, HTML, XML and CSV.
 The XML output can be used in other applications and re-imported into KeePass using a plugin.
 The CSV output is compatible with many other password safes like the commercial closed-source Password Keeper and the closed-source Password Agent.
 Also, the CSVs can be imported by spreadsheet applications like Microsoft Excel or OpenOffice/LibreOffice Calc.

+KeePass 2.x has import support for several popular formats built-in.
 File format support can be expanded through the use of KeePass plugins.

 Multi-user support

 KeePass supports simultaneous access and simultaneous changes to a shared password file by multiple computers (often by using a shared network drive), however there is no provisioning of access per-group or per-entry.
 As of May 2014, there are no plugins available to add provisioned multi-user support, but there exists a proprietary password server (now titled Keepass Hub, formerly known as Pleasant Password Server) that is compatible with the KeePass client and includes provisioning.